danielroth1/CVWebpageTemplate/README.md

 - Responsive design for mobile compatibility.
 - Sidebar navigation for easy access to different sections of the CV.

-## ToDo

-- add project component
-   - pictures
-   - used programming languages
-   - duration, when was it worked on?
-   - status (under development / completed)
-- allow to add more details to each job / education
-  - maybe a good idea to make this expandable
-  - add a separate component for this
-- download CV button
-- add "About me" section
-- color code programming languages (reference skill <-> project, work experience)

-- allow to add any kind of description / page with markdown -> very efficient and powerful way of adding custom content -> can just add the markdown from github?

-- simplify README.md for emplyers (not developer)
-  - if possible add download buttons for release version
-  - if possible add link to web page
-  - every project should have a very short description
-  - missing projects:
-    -

 ## License

 This project is licensed under the MIT License.